ForomePlatform/dorieh/doc/members/domain_dictionary.md

 elements (such as tables and columns) in the data model and data lineage diagrams at the tables levels and at column levels for every column.

-The output of the tool is:
+The output of the tool is described below.

+(domain-dictionary-output=)
+### Output structure of Domain Dictionary tool

 * Main table-level data lineage diagram showing the order of the data processing and the dependencies between tables.